alibabacloud-automation/terraform-alicloud-autoscaling/README.md

 terraform-alicloud-autoscaling
 ---

-Terraform moudle which create Auto Scaling resource on Alicloud.
+Terraform moudle which create Auto Scaling resources on Alicloud.

 These types of resources are supported: